PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Kelly vs Original Betting Strategy - Comparison of 7-day returns using original bet amounts versus Kelly criterion-derived amounts", path="market_dynamics/bet_strategy_comparison.json"}

 Interestingly, most models outperformed Kelly criterion optimization when using their original bet amounts, suggesting that models incorporate risk management considerations beyond pure mathematical optimization.
-Notable exceptions include the DeepSeek family and Gemini Pro, which benefited from Kelly optimization, indicating different internal betting strategies.
+Notable exceptions include the DeepSeek family and Gemini Pro, where the application of Kelly optimization improved predictions, hinting that their own betting reasoning was suboptimal.

 In other words **models are good at predicting, they are also good at betting**.